HenriRhodes/EPL_Analysis/README.md

 Then I exported the larger clean df as a csv and am now working on a dashboard in Power BI in order to dive deeper.

 Initially we can see from the overall years there is definately some seasonality involved which we can look at.
-Aslo at a quick glance the trend is increasing.
+Also at a quick glance the trend is increasing.
 ![image](https://github.com/HenriRhodes/EPL_Analysis/assets/146751862/781bc896-88cf-4553-94d2-039bb142362e)